neoFinch/Vortex-Browser/README.md

 # Vortex-Browser
-A web-browser built using Tauri and ReactJS
+A web-browser built using Electron JS